MikePohatu/Birdsnest-Explorer/documentation/console/visualizer/advanced-search/README.md

 ### Search Result Relationships

 It is important to note that you may see additional relationships in the graph after adding your results.
-For example if your search only included _GIVES_ACCESS_TO_ relationships, you may also see _AD_MEMBER_OF_ relationships between groups and AD objects, or _FS_APPLIES_INHERITANCE_TO_ relationships between folders.
+For example if your search only includeds _GIVES_ACCESS_TO_ relationships, you may also see _AD_MEMBER_OF_ relationships between groups and AD objects, or _FS_APPLIES_INHERITANCE_TO_ relationships between folders.

 This is because the visualizer will search for any relationships between all the nodes that exist in the graph.
 If the nodes have relationships in addition to the ones that you searched for, then they will also be added.